fnordemann/ResilientProcessExecution/README.md

     git clone --single-branch --branch phd-wsm https://github.com/fnordemann/ResilientProcessExecution.git

+After cloning a repository to the local file system, be sure to change into the newly created directory before continuing.

 The following three options exist to run the proof-of-concept implementations.
 Afterward, the execution can be controlled and manipulated by the methods presented in the following section.

 ### Option 1: Run with Docker